CameronFoxly/AfterEffectsExpressionLibrary/expressions/grid-layout.md

 This expression can be used to lay out a grid of objects.
-Apply it to the position property of whatever object you want place into a grid, before duplicating of them enough for the grid.
+Apply it to the position property of whatever object you want place into a grid, before duplicating enough of them enough for the grid.
 You'll also want to create a null called "CONTROLLER" and add a slider called "padding" and pickwhip it in line 1 to control the grid's spacing.

 ```